K1ta-Tec/PwdGenerator/README.md

 #using Diceware method to generate a password
 PasswordGeneratorwithPython

-First Python program #Password Generator
+First Python program #Password/passcode Generator